 You can’t use a systemwide upgrade in the following scenarios, according to American:

-- Codeshare flights, which include flights “marketed by American and operated by other airlines”
+- Codeshare flights, which include flights “marketed by American and operated by other airlines” (with the exception of some British Airways flights)

 - Government or military fares